shanshanyang/poc/prototype/bwi-1534/README.md

 - How to create component template
 - How to create component API
 - How to style a component
+- How to theme an application
-- How to bind events to a component
+- How to handle component event binding
 - How to unit test a component
-- How to use CSS Module with ES6 Module
 - ESLint rules
 - Which design pattern are we using for Components??